Who Am I?

 What to expect

-Therapy is unique to each person, and our relationship will be the most important part of it!
+Our relationship is the most important part of it!
 How I work changes in response to you.

-I will meet you with compassion and curiosity to support you to share whatever you wish to bring.
+I will meet you with compassion and curiosity to support you to share whatever you need to so you can grow.
 Once we build our relationship I can offer ideas, perspective, exercises, or challenges to help integrate the work into your daily life.

 My Accreditation & Training